 Chief Executive Officer

 Tonya Surman is fuelled by her belief in the power of collaboration and belonging.
 She knows that putting the right people in a room is only the first step in creating real change.
-You also need to build a culture where everyone knows they have value and a voice; that is how we are going radically redesign our futures.
+If you truly want to radically redesign our future, you need to first build a culture where everyone knows they have value and a voice.

 She did this with the Constellation Model, an entirely new take on governance.
 She did this with the Centre for Social Innovation, which re-invented the workplace by collecting social purpose organizations under one roof.
 She did this with Community Bonds, an innovation that allows a nonprofit to turn to their social capital into financial capital.
 And it’s what she is doing with CSI’s affiliate charity the Social Innovation Institute and Social Innovation Canada, unlocking the social innovation community to get at the root causes of problems.